NeuroWeaver: An Autonomous Evolutionary Agent for Exploring the Programmatic Space of EEG Analysis Pipelines: Method

 \subsection{Problem Formulation}

-We formulate the automated design of EEG pipelines as a discrete optimization problem within a programmatic space $\mathcal{S}$.
-Each candidate solution $s \in \mathcal{S}$ represents an end-to-end executable script, formally defined as a sequential composition of three distinct functional modules:
+We cast the automated design of EEG analysis pipelines as a discrete optimization problem over a programmatic space $\mathcal{S}$, defined as the set of all end-to-end executable scripts that map raw EEG recordings to task-specific predictions.
+Each candidate $s \in \mathcal{S}$ couples a three-stage prediction map with an evaluation module that scores its output:

-Specifically, $f_{load}(\cdot)$ manages data ingestion and standardizes heterogeneous raw signals into a unified tensor format; $f_{pre}(\cdot)$ performs signal preprocessing (e.g., spectral filtering and artifact removal) to enhance the signal-to-noise ratio; and $f_{model}(\cdot)$ denotes the learning architecture that maps processed signals to task-specific predictions.
-The objective is to identify an optimal script $s^*$ that maximizes a composite utility function $\mathcal{R}$ on an unseen test set $\mathcal{D}_{test}$, subject to the constraint that $s$ maintains executability and logical validity:
+where $f_{load}(\cdot)$ standardizes the heterogeneous raw signals into a unified tensor format, $f_{pre}(\cdot)$ performs signal preprocessing such as spectral filtering and artifact removal to enhance the signal-to-noise ratio, and $f_{model}(\cdot)$ denotes the learning architecture, together with the training procedure that fits its parameters, which maps the processed signals to task-specific predictions $\hat{y}$.
+The terminal module $f_{eval}(\cdot,\cdot)$ then scores these predictions against the reference labels $y$ on the evaluation data under the task metric (e.g., Balanced Accuracy), returning the scalar performance $m_{s}$.
+Representing the evaluation as the terminal stage of $s$ reflects that each candidate is a self-contained executable that not only emits predictions but also reports the measured performance that the search ultimately seeks to maximize.

-This formulation treats code generation not merely as text synthesis, but as a search for a functional mapping within $\mathcal{S}$ that ensures compatibility with the data representations established by $f_{load}$ and $f_{pre}$.
+The objective is to identify the optimal script $s^*$ that maximizes a composite utility $\mathcal{R}$ on an unseen test set $\mathcal{D}_{test}$, subject to the constraint that $s$ remains executable and logically consistent:

+The utility $\mathcal{R}$ is anchored on the measured performance $m_{s}$ and augments it with complementary objectives, such as architectural novelty and computational efficiency, that are formalized later in this section.

+This formulation frames pipeline engineering as a search over a programmatic space rather than as mere text synthesis.
+Each candidate must be executable with mutually compatible modules, and its quality emerges only after the code is run and evaluated, so navigating $\mathcal{S}$ is at once constrained and costly.
+These characteristics motivate the two components developed in the remainder of this section: the Domain-Informed Subspace Initialization, which restricts the search to a neuroscientifically plausible subspace of $\mathcal{S}$, and the Multi-Objective Evolutionary Optimization, which explores that subspace efficiently.